See also: State Patients Boards

 Health care workers are aware of more information than patients are, but will report almost none of it when it is negative.
 Patients are aware of less, but will report all of it when involved in this scenario, in the end reporting a greater quantity of accurate, verifiable information than can be gotten from the health care workers (see Patient-Identified Events).

 The idea of a scenario like this sends caregivers into paroxysms of paranoia (in my experience) over the possibility of frivolous complaints.
 I have never witnessed a similar level of concern for the patient harm problems caused by not reporting that information.
-I have never witnessed a similar concern on their parts for the harm caused to patients by caregivers creating records that are frivolous misrepresentations and cover ups when the truth might not portray the caregivers as the saints they want to believe themselves to be.
+I have never witnessed a similar concern on their parts about the harm caused to patients by caregivers creating records that are frivolous misrepresentations and cover ups when the truth does not portray the caregivers as saints.

-5% of physicians are responsible for 50% of the lawsuits
+4.8% of physicians are responsible for more than half of med mal lawsuits

-Just tell us who the 5% are and we won't go there.
-We don't want to get injured.
-We don't want to end up in a lawsuit.
-If they would just tell us who those 5% are that would eliminate half of the grievances and lawsuits.
+Just tell us who the 4.8% are and we won’t go there.
+We don’t want to get injured.
+We don’t want to end up in a lawsuit.
+That would eliminate half of the grievances and lawsuits.

-But sometimes they do know.
-A Billy Beane in a Community Patient Agency would, among other things, use what some call the Global Trigger Tool, a well-known method that in one study uncovered 354 instances of patient harm where the doctors and nurses had recorded only 4 "events" (do they ever record "harm"?).
-But he also would track the patients themselves, not just their records, to see who cures patients and who doesn't, and who is just plain dangerous, and discover who those 5% of dangerous doctors are so that patients don't have to go to them to discover it by sad experience.
+Although sometimes they do know.
+A Community Patient Agency would, among other things, use what some call the Global Trigger Tool, a well-known method that in one study uncovered 354 instances of patient harm where the doctors and nurses had recorded only 4 “events” (do they ever record “harm”?).
+But the agency also would track the patients themselves, not just their records, to see who cures patients and who doesn’t, and who is just plain dangerous, and discover who those 5% (rounded up) of dangerous doctors are so that unwitting patients don’t have to go to them to discover it by sad experience.

 Comparative cost and quality information